-Here are just a few reasons why some women can’t breastfeed:
+Here are just a few reasons why some women can’t or may struggle to breastfeed:

 - low breastmilk supply